Arcadius: Revolt of Alaric I

-In 398, Eutropius led a successful campaign against the Huns in Roman Armenia.
-The following year he convinced Arcadius to grant him the consulship, triggering protests across the empire.
-For traditionalists, the granting of the consulship to a eunuch and former slave was an insult to the Roman system and other contemporary Romans, and the western court refused to recognize him as consul.
-The crisis escalated when the Ostrogoths who had been settled in Asia Minor by Theodosius I revolted, demanding the removal of Eutropius.
+Gothic Revolt of Tribigild

 The emperor sent two forces against Tribigild, the rebel leader; the first, under an officer named Leo, was defeated.
 The second force was commanded by Gainas, rival of Eutropius in the Eastern court.
 He returned to Arcadius and argued that the Ostrogoths could not be defeated, and that it would be sensible to accede to their demand.
-Arcadius viewed this proposal with displeasure, but was convinced to support it by Eudoxia, who wished to take Eutropius’ place as the main influence upon the emperor.
+Arcadius viewed this proposal with displeasure, but was convinced to support it by Eudoxia, who wished to take Eutropius's place as the main influence upon the emperor.
 Arcadius therefore dismissed Eutropius and sent him into exile (17 August 399), before recalling him to face trial and execution during the autumn of 399.
 The imperial edict issued by Arcadius detailing Eutropius's banishment survives: